-Click Start→ Control Panel→ System and Maintenance→ Power Options.
+Click the Windows Vista Start button 👰, click Control Panel, click System and Maintenance, and then click Power Options.

 Charging the Battery

 When you connect the computer to an electrical outlet or install a battery while the computer is connected to an electrical outlet, the computer checks the battery charge and temperature.
 If necessary, the AC adapter then charges the battery and maintains the battery charge.